ljw1004/csharpspec/csharp/classes.md

 ### Conversion operators

-A conversion operator declaration introduces a ***user-defined conversion*** (§6.4) which augments the pre-defined implicit and explicit conversions.
+A conversion operator declaration introduces a ***user-defined conversion*** ([User-defined conversions](conversions.md#user-defined-conversions)) which augments the pre-defined implicit and explicit conversions.

 A conversion operator declaration that includes the `implicit` keyword introduces a user-defined implicit conversion.
 Implicit conversions can occur in a variety of situations, including function member invocations, cast expressions, and assignments.
-This is described further in §6.1.
+This is described further in [Implicit conversions](conversions.md#implicit-conversions).

 A conversion operator declaration that includes the `explicit` keyword introduces a user-defined explicit conversion.
-Explicit conversions can occur in cast expressions, and are described further in §6.2.
+Explicit conversions can occur in cast expressions, and are described further in [Explicit conversions](conversions.md#explicit-conversions).

 A conversion operator converts from a source type, indicated by the parameter type of the conversion operator, to a target type, indicated by the return type of the conversion operator.